 The Power of Exponential Growth

-Exponential growth is a pattern of growth that shows greater increases as time goes on.
+Exponential growth is a pattern that shows greater increases as time goes on.
 You probably already know a bit about it if you have ever carried a credit card balance, because that’s how those companies make their money.
-Your original amount of credit or loan mushrooms into far more than the original cost.

-Some equate making a difference to ripples on a pond that form when a rock is skipped across it’s surface.
+Some equate making a difference to ripples on a pond that form when a rock is skipped across its surface.
 But those ripples fade away.
-Making a difference for Jesus has exponential growth because it is He who takes our simple acts of service and makes growth happen.

 The Power of One to Make a Difference

 I recently met one of the most kind and selfless people I’ve ever known.
-She modeled Jesus’ love with the provision of food (and like Jesus, gave more than we needed), radiated a gentle and quiet spirit, gave care and compassion to those who needed it, and came beside one left behind.
+She modeled Jesus’ love with the provision of food (and like Jesus, gave more than needed), radiated a gentle and quiet spirit, gave care and compassion to those who needed it, and came beside one left behind.

 I wasn’t the only one who noticed her.
 As I spoke to a relative about her, she also noticed the same attributes of Jesus that I saw.
-After observing her in a few different situations and seeing these same qualities played out over and over, I realized the power of one person.

 Her true servant nature stood out immensely.
 It convicted and inspired me and others around her to want to act in the same manner.
 She was “contagious” in a good way!